markaleksanderh/skillshare-week-two/README.md

 var current_year = 2020

-var condition = true
+var light_on = true
 ```

+I've worked on applications in the past where this advice hasn't been followed and it's near impossible to discern what's going on.

-Variable names should be lowercase or uppercase characters and should not contain spaces.
+Variable names should be lowercase or uppercase characters and should not contain spaces; your code will not run and will return a `SyntaxError`.

 ##### Don't